schuchert/wikispaces/pages/tdd.Refactoring.UiExample.md

 So while this approach works (and in my environment these tests pass), let's consider a second approach.

 ## Applying WELC Refactorings
-In [[http://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052|Working Effectively with Legacy Code,]]Michael Feathers describes several refactorings you can apply that have the following characteristics:
+In [Working Effectively with Legacy Code,](http://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052)Michael Feathers describes several refactorings you can apply that have the following characteristics:
 * They are (as all refactorings) behavior preserving
 * They are (typically) smaller than many of the Fowler refactorings
 * They introduce what Michal calls "seams" to make the code testable.